KhronosGroup/glTF/specification/README.md

 A *bufferView* represents a subset of data in a buffer, defined by an integer offset into the buffer specified in the `byteOffset` property, a `byteLength` property to specify length of the buffer view.
 The bufferView also defines a `target` property to indicate the target data type, either ARRAY_BUFFER, ELEMENT_ARRAY_BUFFER, or an object describing animation or skinning target data.
 This enables the implementation to readily create and populate the buffers in memory.

-The following example defines two buffer views: an ELEMENT_ARRAY_BUFFER view named `bufferView_29`, which holds the indices for an indexed triangle set, and `bufferView_30`, an ARRAY_BUFFER that holds the vertex data for the triangle set.
+The following example defines two buffer views: an ELEMENT_ARRAY_BUFFER view `bufferView_29`, which holds the indices for an indexed triangle set, and `bufferView_30`, an ARRAY_BUFFER that holds the vertex data for the triangle set.

 ```json